Pixelicc/mowojang-js/README.md

 - `getPlayers()`: Retrieve full Player Data of multiple Players by UUID or Username
 - `getPlayerSession()`: Retrieve Player Session Data by UUID or Username

-All above Functions accept an second Argument contianing optional Options.
+All above Functions accept an second Argument containing optional Parameters.
 There `timeout`, `cache`, `cacheTTL` and `cacheOverride` can be changed.
 By default all Requests will be cached in `Memory` for `5 Minutes`.

 ## 🗃️ Utility Functions